fpalsson/com.fp.blueconnect/README.txt

 This app adds support for Blue Connect devices.

-Currently it reads temperature, pH, ORP and conductivity.
+Currently it reads temperature, pH, ORP and conductivity or salinity.

-Todo:

-Add flow triggers for changes to pH, ORP and conductivity.
+There are flow triggers for the things you might need.

-Add alarms when water treatment is needed.
+Feel free to suggest features, see the community page below.